Rainfall and temperature long-range forecasts

 October to December

-- For parts of coastal New South Wales, and south-eastern Queensland, maximum temperatures have an equal likelihood of being above or below the average, indicating a weak forecast signal.
+• For parts of coastal New South Wales, maximum temperatures have an equal likelihood of being above or below the average.

-- There is an increased chance of unusually high maximum temperatures1 (over 50% chance) in parts of northern and south-east Australia, with the strongest chances over Tasmania (60% to 80% chance).
+• There is an increased chance of unusually high maximum temperatures1 (over 50% chance) in parts of northern and south-eastern Australia, with the strongest chances over central Victoria and northern Tasmania (70% to 80% chance).

-- There is an increased chance of unusually high minimum temperatures1 (over 50% chance) across most of the country, with the strongest chances across northern, central and eastern Australia (60% to over 80% chance).
+• There is an increased chance of unusually high minimum temperatures1 (over 50% chance) across most of the country, with the strongest chances across northern and eastern Australia (60% to over 80% chance).

 We use our long-range model, ACCESS-S, to forecast up to four months ahead.
 It simulates how the atmosphere and oceans may change, using millions of observations from satellites, land stations, and ocean instruments.